Sacramento Child Custody Attorneys

 - The emotional relationship of a child with a parent

 - The extended family support structure

-Child custody orders may change a parent’s relationship with a child, but they may also impact a grandparent’s relationship.
+Child support and custody orders may change a parent’s relationship with a child, but they may also impact a grandparent’s relationship.
 In some cases, a grandparent may need to seek child visitation rights from the court to legally spend time with a grandchild.
 This may apply in cases where the custodial parent does not approve of visitation but a grandparent wants a relationship with the child.

 Mediation and Child Custody

 Two parents who can agree upon a custody arrangement can simplify the matter if the courts agree with their decision.
 However, many are hesitant to relinquish their parental rights, and the court must intervene for the benefit of the child or children.
 The state may recommend or order mediation for parents who cannot agree on custody considerations.
 This is more cost effective than taking the matter to court, and it gives both parties an opportunity to work through their problems and find an agreeable arrangement.

 Custody mediation does not involve a judge determining child custody for you.
 You and your spouse will still hold the power in making the final custody decisions.
 A third-party mediator will be present, however, to help you and your spouse work through the matter.
 A mediator can help you see things more clearly, pointing out factors you may not have considered.
 A mediator can also help you both work through anger and resentment to create a parenting plan that is in the best interests of the child.
 At the end of mediation, you and your spouse can either agree to the parenting plan created or take the matter to arbitration or court.

 Changing Child Custody Orders

 If circumstances fluctuate at a future date, a parent or the court may modify the support and or child support or custody order.
 The state may change the order if a mother or father develops a substance abuse problem, moves, or wants to relinquish custody.
 Anytime a parent plans to move out of state with the child, he or she must obtain court approval.
 Failing to do so could result in criminal charges.